zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### Create Persistent Volume Claim

 Double check the `storageClassName` value of `samples/workspace-pvc.yaml` and customize to your own value.
 You can use `kubectl get sc` to list all StorageClass-es on your cluster.
+Then run:

 ```
 kubectl apply -f samples/workspace-pvc.yaml